Ronan-ALFA/HitpointModder/README.md

-This is a NWN2 toolset plugin which applies the "Reset for MAX" button's effects on all module and campaign blueprints.
-More complex HP-modding behavior may be added in the future.
+This is a NWN2 toolset plugin which modifies the hitpoints of all creatures in a module and campaign (if present).
+Hitpoints may be set to maximum rolls, half-rolls, or average rolls.